MathematicGuy/RemoteObsidian/Artificial Intelligence/ALA Week 3 - Advice for Applying Machine Learning.md

 X_train_mapped = poly.fit_transform(x_train)
 ```

+# Bias and Variance
-# Diagnosing Bias and Variance
+## Diagnosing Bias and Variance
 ![[Pasted image 20241105155344.png]]
 Instead of look Diagnoise by adding more datapoints.
 A more systematic way to diagnose or to find out if your algorithm has high bias or high variance will be to
 >Look at the performance of your algorithm on the training set and on the cross validation set.